-From the outset, attention focused on computer based systems used in nuclear power plants for the implementation of safety functions (i.e. the functions of the highest safety criticality level); namely, those systems classified by the International Atomic Energy Agency as "safety systems".
-The recommendations of this report therefore mainly address "safety systems"; "safety related systems" are addressed in certain common positions and recommendations only where explicitly mentioned.
+From the outset, attention focused on computer based systems used in nuclear power plants for the implementation of safety functions (ie the functions of the highest safety criticality level); namely, those systems classified by the International Atomic Energy Agency as "safety systems".
+The common positions and recommended practices of this report therefore address "safety systems", except certain common positions and recommended practices where "safety-related systems" are explicitly mentioned (in chapters 1.2 and 1.11), or an explict reference to "safety systems" implies a possible relaxation for other systems important to safety (these common positions and recommended practices are listed in 1.11.3.6).